 The biggest pros of formal education are the deadlines (seriously) and the professional community.
 These give a natural competition.
 Deadlines can help assess the time ahead of you and plan to do your best in a particular period.
 A professional atmosphere represents different approaches to the same problem or task, and it’s beneficial.
 The pros of being self-taught are that you can follow your path in your tempo.
 You can speed up or slow down sometimes and do precisely the kind of graphics you want.
 The Internet is full of free or affordable tutorials, and Instagram is there as an unlimited source of inspiration.
 But both have cons, like fixed timetables or the difficulties of immersion in more special topics respectively.

 All in all, most of the answers underline the major idea that you have to find your own path in life, whether it is being formally trained or self-taught, or both.
 It’s vital to follow your gut feeling and understand what you will get from either of these options.
-Genuine learning is what matters the most, no matter the ways.
-And with the healthy amount of passion and perseverance on top you can too become the next Van Gogh or Ethel Reed!
+Genuine learning is what matters the most, no matter the way.
+And with a healthy amount of passion and perseverance on top, you can also become the next Van Gogh or Ethel Reed!